ashawkey/torch-ngp/readme.md

 # [NEW] use CUDA to accelerate ray marching
 python train_nerf.py data/fox/transforms.json --workspace trial_nerf --fp16 --ff --cuda_ray # fp16 mode + FFMLP + cuda raymarching

+# [NEW] start a GUI to visualize a trained NeRF:
+# currently only supports inference, so do train the model first in the same workspace!
+# always use with --fp16 --ff/tcnn --cuda_ray for an acceptable framerate...
+python gui_nerf.py data/fox/transforms.json --workspace trial_nerf --fp16 --ff --cuda_ray
 ```

 # Difference from the original implementation